VictorPavlushin/netbox-netdev-inventory/docs/interconnect.rst

 On some platforms, the network interface can be exposed via LLDP as aggregated.
-For example, Cisco can show an interface named ``GigabitEthernet0/1`` as ``Ge0/1``, what can be an issue because netbox-netprod-importer actually imports the full interface name (``GigabitEthernet0/1``).
+For example, Cisco can show an interface named ``GigabitEthernet0/1`` as ``Ge0/1``, what can be an issue because netbox-netdev-inventory actually imports the full interface name (``GigabitEthernet0/1``).
 To help finding them in Netbox, all possible form of interface names are written inside the custom parsers, and are tested in case nothing is found.